- Some mothers may experience a strong flow of milk that their baby cannot tolerate or need, which can be uncomfortable for the baby.

 Some mothers are able to produce more milk than their children can tolerate or need.
-A strong flow of milk comes out quickly and with great force.
+A strong flow of milk comes out quickly and can be uncomfortable for your baby.
 This situation can be common during the first weeks of breastfeeding while your hormones are being regularized.
 However, some moms’ strong flow may extend beyond the first few weeks.
-This can be a bit irritating; however, the good news is that your body is producing a lot of food to be consumed by your little one.
+This can be a bit irritating, but the good news is that your body is producing a lot of food for your little one.
 Now, if this happens, and you don’t see any improvement, it’s important to look for help to learn how to manage the output of milk and at the same time check your baby’s reaction to the intense milk flow.

-How do I know if my milk flow is very strong?
+How do I know if my milk flow is strong?